 Your WHAT group of actions or assignments may take the form of strategies, initiatives, programs, projects, activities, or tasks.
 They should already be identified before beginning your RACI or RASI assignments.
 Furthermore, as you increase the resolution from the abstract (eg, strategy) to the concrete (eg, task), expect to increase the resolution of the role or title of the responsible party.
 For example, strategies may get assigned to business units while tasks get assigned to individual roles such as Business Analyst or Product Owner.

-Remember that the WHO dimension might include business units, departments, roles, or people but be consistent across the board and match closely to the appropriate level of responsibility for the nature of WHAT needs to be done.
-Define each of the five areas of responsibility—note that each implies the others that follow.
+Remember that the WHO dimension might include business units, departments, roles, or people but be consistent and match closely to the appropriate level of responsibility for WHAT needs to be done.
+Define each of the (five) areas of responsibility—note that each implies the others that follow.
 For example, the Authorizer is also Responsible.
 Hence, they are Supporting the effort and need to be Informed about it as well.

 - A = Authorizes—approves or signs off on the method or results of a given task